esilver0/CATT/sslstrip-experiment.md

 ## Background

 SSLstrip is a protocol-downgrade attack that allows an attacker to intercept the contents of an exchange that would normally be confidential.

-**In progress**

-intercept the plaintext contents of an exchange that would normally be confidential.
-It involves two steps:

-SSLstrip is an attack on HTTP that allows an attacker to intercept the plaintext contents of an exchange that would normally be confidential.
-It involves two steps:
+It can occur when an exchange that is supposed to result in a secure (encrypted) connection is initiated insecurely (non-encrypted).
+E.g. connecting to a site over HTTP that redirects to HTTPS or clicking on a link (to a secure site) from an insecure site.

+The attack involves two steps:

-1. The attacker mounts an MITM (man-in-the-middle) attack so that traffic from the target device will be sent through the attacker.
+1. The attacker mounts an MITM (man-in-the-middle) attack so that traffic from the target’s device will be sent through the attacker.
-2. When the target visits a website, the attacker acts a proxy, serving an HTTP (non-encrypted) version of the site to the target.
+2. When the target visits a website, the attacker acts as a proxy, serving an HTTP (non-encrypted) version of the site to the target.
 Meanwhile, the attacker relays all of the target's actions on the site to the real destination over HTTPS.

-The target can see that the connection is unsecure, but does not know whether the connection should be secure.
-The website that the target visits believes the connection to be secure (since it sees an HTTPS connection to the proxy operated by the attacker).
+The target can see that the connection is insecure, but does not know whether the connection should be secure.
+The website that the target visits cannot see the attack and believes the connection to be secure (since it sees an HTTPS connection to the proxy operated by the attacker).

-[HSTS](https://https.cio.gov/hsts/) is a protocol that helps mitigate SSLstrip attacks.
-Each time a user establishes an HTTPS connection to a site, the site sends back a header message that says "From now on, only connect to this site over HTTPS".
-That information is saved by the users's browser, and if in the future the browser sees that there is a request over HTTP, it will attempt to switch to HTTPS/or it won't connect.
-Not all websites support HSTS.
-It is an opt-in protocol that requires proper configuration.
-First, the website has to support HTTPS.
-Second, the website has to include [HSTS response headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).
+[HSTS](https://https.cio.gov/hsts/) (HTTP Strict Transfer Security) is a protocol that helps mitigate SSLstrip attacks.
+Each time a user establishes an HTTPS connection to a site, the site sends back a header message that says "From now on [usually for two years], only connect to this site over HTTPS".
+That information is saved by the user's browser, and if in the future the browser sees that there is a request over HTTP, it will attempt to switch to HTTPS/or it won't connect.
+It is important to note that not all websites include HSTS response headers.

-Connections to websites that support HSTS are still susceptible to SSLstrip when a connection is made for the first time (or if a secure connection has not previously been made).
+Connections to websites that support HSTS are still susceptible to SSLstrip when a connection is made for the first time or if a secure connection has not previously been made (since the browser has not yet received an HSTS header).
+However, there is an HSTS Preload list that comes with the browser.
+The browser will not accept an HTTP request from any website on the preload list even if you are visiting the site for the first time.
+A site on the preload list must support HTTPS throughout its site and provide properly-configured HSTS response headers.

-When you visit a website that supports HTTPS, the site can be set up to redirect all traffic to the HTTPS version of the site.
-When there is an SSLstrip attack and we visit such a site, we will receive an HTTP version of the site.

 ## Results